 In 1973, the National Commission on Fire Prevention and Control reported 12,000 fire deaths annually in the U.S. The report was the impetus for the fire service to increase fire prevention programs and to commit more resources to saving lives through fire safety education, fire inspections, and tougher building codes.
-For 2011, the NFPA reported that the number of fire fatalities was cut to 3,005.
-Fire loss data since 1973 is a strong indicator of the success of fire prevention programs focusing on education, enforcement and engineering.
+For 2014, the NFPA reported that the number of fire fatalities was reduced to 3,275.
+Fire loss data since 1973 is a strong indicator of the success of fire prevention programs focusing on education, enforcement, and engineering.